How America Can Win the Global Talent Race

-Please join ITIF for a panel discussion examining the global talent puzzle.
-William Kerr, a professor at the Harvard Business School and author of the new book The Gift of Global Talent: How Migration Shapes Business, Economy & Society, will provide a keynote address.
+On March 28, 2019, the Information Technology and Innovation Foundation held a panel discussion examining the global talent puzzle.
+William Kerr, a professor at the Harvard Business School and author of the new book The Gift of Global Talent: How Migration Shapes Business, Economy & Society, provided a keynote address.
 His book explores why talented migration drives the knowledge economy, explains the controversies of the H-1B visa, and discusses how the United States can become more competitive in attracting tomorrow’s talent.
-He will be joined by an expert panel of respondents.

 Kerr opened the discussion with a brief overview of his new book.
 He explained how high-skilled immigration has had great impacts on global economies, and he stressed that domestic invention in the United States heavily relies on foreign talent.
 In 1975, 1 patent out of every 12 was from a foreign-born inventor; in 2017, 1 patent in 3.5 was from a foreign-born inventor.
 He also emphasized that fact that, by 2030, only 18% of college graduates will come from North America and Western Europe, whereas 27% will come from China and 23% will come from India.

 Neil Ruiz, Associate Director of Global Migration and Democracy at Pew Research Center, then shared Pew’s findings on the public’s opinion of high-skilled immigration based on the 2018 Global Attitudes Survey.
 The study focused on comparing the public’s perception of high-skilled immigration to the data on the education achievement of immigrants.
 The findings revealed that, since the adoption of a points-based immigration system, Canada has outpaced the United States and France in its share of immigrants who are college-educated.
 Ruiz also noted that H-1B visas account for a quarter of temporary employment visas issued in 2016, and one million immigrants receive lawful permanent resident status each year.